 One of the most rewarding experiences of any leadership role is the opportunity to recognize hard work and celebrate success.
-Every year, the Prince Edward Island Home and School Federation accepts applications for our Extra Mile Award and our provincial Board members select two recipients to receive the awards.
+Every year, the Prince Edward Island Home and School Federation accepts applications for its Extra Mile Award and provincial Board members select two recipients to receive the recognition.
 Applications are compiled by school communities and include heartfelt support letters from administration, teachers, and parents, along with beautiful artwork and testaments of appreciation from students.
 These applications are evidence of the extra effort and care that many teachers and school staff put into their work every day, and the end product is truly a work of meaningful collaboration from the entire school community.
 The decision is always a hard one!

 This year, in honour of our 65th Anniversary, we were able to present awards to six individuals from across the province with Extra Mile Awards in recognition of their contribution to their school.
 Recipients of the Award were Kensington Intermediate Senior High teacher Todd Dyment, Queen Elizabeth Elementary chef Bev Campbell, Souris Regional teacher Graham Townsend, Georgetown Elementary Principal George Trevor, O’Leary Elementary teacher Tanya Gaudet, and Kinkora Regional High custodian, Elmer Croken.
 A heartfelt thank you to these individuals for going the extra mile to support student success and wellbeing.